- Which microphone is best suited to?...

 QUESTION: What is the warranty on Shure Earphones?

 ANSWER: The warranty on Shure earphones runs for 2 years in the UK from the date of the original purchase and not from the date of any subsequent replacements.
-Should your earphones develop a fault within that 2 year period then we will replace them as many times as is necessary.
+Should your earphones develop a fault within that 2 year period then we will replace the faulty part as many times as is necessary.

 The warranty is only valid if the earphones have been purchased directly from Shure or from a Shure-authorised UK reseller.